pedroelbanquero/functional_information_conjecture/README.md

 - Whe the encoding represents a function with part of information with engouth operators information to generate de information from the funcion by mathematical operations, can be extrapolated (Nos)

+## Data as a final point of a serie

+- If all numbers can be generated as a mathematical expresion.

+- Any information can be represented as a number

+- Any number can be represented by the distance to a nos function , loops param1 param2 param3

+- When the distance of the information to a nearest probnet function the information can be encoded outside entrooy of shannon.

+### if (bit loops+bit p1+bit p2+bit p3) operator distance < (bit N) : H (fnos,op,distance) < H (N)

 ## TO DO